*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Or, you know, just use a bicycle.
 Problem solved.

 It’s safe to say that most modern minivan models do have catalytic converters.
-However, it’s always a good idea to double-check and confirm the presence of a catalytic converter, especially if you’re purchasing a used minivan.
+However, it’s always a good idea to double-check and confirm the presence of a catalytic converter, especially if you’re purchasing a used minivan since it could have been stolen off the vehicle while it sat on the lot.

 While catalytic converters may not be the most exciting topic, they serve an important purpose in reducing emissions and improving air quality.

-So the next time you’re driving your trusty minivan, take a moment to appreciate that little superhero working hard under the hood (or rather, under the exhaust pipe).
+So the next time you’re driving your trusty minivan, take a moment to appreciate that little superhero (the catalytic converter) working hard under the hood (or rather, under the exhaust pipe).